Hair Miniaturization: What is it & 8 Ways to Help Stop It

 In those with hair miniaturization, the cycle is altered in two ways:

-• a shortening of the anagen growth phase during which the hair shaft actually grows
+• a shortening of the anagen growth phase during which the hair shaft grows

 • a corresponding lengthening of the telogen resting phase, during which the hair is not growing.

-These two changes combined lead to hairs that are growing out for less time, are shorter, and thinner.
-At the same time, the hair follicles themselves literally shrink in size.
+These two changes combined lead to hairs that grow out for less time, are shorter, and thinner.
+At the same time, the hair follicles themselves shrink in size.
 Eventually, they disappear completely.

-When hair follicles miniaturize, they literally shrink in size.
+When hair follicles miniaturize, they shrink in size.
 Their growth cycle is also altered.

 Hair Follicle Miniaturization Under The Microscope